 Eighty-one percent of individuals living in the United States and 40 percent of those around the globe have at least one social profile, a fact that makes business utilization of social media a major factor in marketing strategies.
 Social media is an invaluable tool for all people with a purpose or message they want to get across to consumers.
-Whether you want to gain exposure for your engineering company, or advertise your side hustle, social media offers an audience you can tap.
+Whether you want to gain exposure for your engineering firm, or advertise your side hustle, social media offers an audience you can tap.
 Social media platforms, meanwhile, are constantly updating and evolving, bringing confusion to many who seek to create or just consume content.
 But don’t fret!
-We are here to navigate you through and bring some calm to your social media storms!
+We are here to navigate you through the changing social seas and bring some calm to your social media storms with the latest trends for 2019!

 Social Stat: 50% agree that content needs to be personalized.